-The Sources Panel contains representations of the AirPcap interfaces and wireless trace files and is one of the most important parts of WiFi Pilot.
+The Sources Panel contains representations of interfaces and trace files and is one of the most important parts of Pilot.
 It has two tabs, "Devices" and "Files".
 These can be cycled through by clicking on them.
 The meaning of each is the following: